omicsNLP/Auto-CORPus/configs/configs_guide.md

 ```

-The `data` sub-section serves different roles in different sections.
-The general idea is that the
-`data` sub-section allows you to provide HTML tags and attributes for areas of interest within
+The `data` sub-section allows you to provide HTML tags and attributes for areas of interest within
 the defined section.
 This could be the title of a table or the heading of a paragraph.
-Some of these `data` elements are
+Some of these `data` elements
-required whereas others are optional.
-The required elements play a key role in allowing AC to accurately parse the source HTML
-whereas the optional elements allow the user to add further information into certain sections.
-The required `data` elements
+allow AC to accurately parse the source HTML whereas the allow the user to parse further information from certain sections.
+This creates a "soft" required and an optional set of `data` elements for each section, further details about this can
-for each section can be found in the [random file which I'll make].
+be found in data_elements.md

 ```
 {